 - Are the camps in-person or virtual?

-2022 Tapia Camps are in-person.
+2023 Tapia Camps are in-person.
 The 6-day/5-night program requires students to live in Rice University dorms.
 Tapia Camps will be following all COVID-19 protocols as mandated by the university for programs involving minors.
-We will be sending any updates about our specific camp policies as they come up.
-To learn more about Rice University's general COVID-19 response, please visit coronavirus.rice.edu.
+We will send any updates about our specific camp policies as they come up.

 - What is the living situation like?

-Campers will stay in a dorm room and have a roommate (if Rice University COVID-19 rules allow for it).
+Campers will stay in a dorm room and have a roommate (if Rice University COVID-19 rules allow it).
 Roommates will be of a similar grade level and gender.
-All campers will be in the same dorm building but will be in separate wings depending on their gender.
+All campers will be in the same dorm building but in separate wings depending on gender.
 Program staff members will be available at all hours in case of emergencies.

 - Who will be instructing/supervising campers?

 All camp instructors will be university (undergraduate and graduate) students, and many will be from Rice.
-All program staff members (including instructors) are CPR/first aid trained and have completed background checks and have satisfied all requirements from the Office of Risk Management.
+All program staff members (including instructors) are CPR/first aid trained, have completed background checks, and have satisfied all requirements from the Office of Risk Management.

 - What is the student/teacher ratio?